Debt Discharge: A Complete Guide to Bankruptcy Discharge Rules

 Chapter 13 requires completing a court-approved 3-5 year repayment plan before receiving discharge.
 A “hardship discharge” alternative exists for filers who cannot complete their plan due to circumstances beyond their control.
 Chapter 13 discharges additional debt types including HOA fees, certain marital property debts from divorce settlements, and some tax obligations.
 Plan payments can be modified if your financial situation changes.

 Income levels determine chapter eligibility—below median income typically qualifies for Chapter 7, while above median income may require Chapter 13.
 Asset protection considerations favor Chapter 13, where you keep all property regardless of value.
-Chapter 13 offers unique advantages like second mortgage stripping when your home is underwater, eliminating wholly unsecured junior liens entirely.
+Chapter 13 offers unique advantages like second mortgage stripping when your home is underwater, addressing certain wholly unsecured junior liens under applicable bankruptcy provisions.

 Feature | Chapter 7 | Chapter 13 |